Krujë: Geography

 Krujë is found at an altitude of 600 m (1,969 ft) on the foot of Mount Krujë (Mali i Krujës), while south and west of the town is found the plain of the Ishëm River.
 The town is located in the northern part of the outer Albanides tectonic unit, which consists of anticlines of Mesozoic carbonate platforms.
 The administrative centre of the municipality is the town of Krujë, but it also includes the villages of Barkanesh, Brre and Picerragë.
-The closest cities to Krujë are Tiranë and Durrës at a distance of 20 and 37 km respectively.
+The closest cities to Krujë are Tirana and Durrës at a distance of 20 and 37 km respectively.

 The municipality was formed at the 2015 local government reform by the merger of the former municipalities Bubq, Cudhi, Fushë-Krujë, Krujë, Nikël and Kodër-Thumanë, that became municipal units.
 The seat of the municipality is the town Krujë.

 The current mayor of Krujë is Artur Bushi, who was elected in the 2015 local elections as a candidate of the Socialist Party of Albania.